 We believe Baptism to be a service of Christian initiation by which the individual baptized becomes a member of the body of Christ and the Church.
 Speaking for themselves or through the promises made by sponsors, called God Parents, the individuals vow to follow the Christian teachings and way of life.
 These vows include participation in corporate worship as well as individual observance of prayer and study as a life-long practice.

 Baptisms at St. Gregory’s Church are invited and offered without previous membership of the family required.
-For non-parish members, an initial meeting is required between the Vicar and the adult or the parents of the child to be baptized.
+For non-parish members, an initial meeting is required between the Rector and the adult or the parents of the child to be baptized.
 The purpose of this meeting is to discuss the issues related to Baptism as outlined above.
 A second meeting is needed as a rehearsal for the ceremony.

 The number of God Parents for infants and small children can vary.
 God Parents should be aware that they take on the responsibility of seeing that the child they sponsor takes seriously their Christian life and formation.
 It is therefore wise for parents to choose God Parents whose own Christian life reflects this commitment.